buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialCommon.md

+# Pset_MaterialCommon

 A set of general material properties.
 <!-- end of short definition -->